Uninett/app-dataporten-phpdemo/README.md

-# app-dataporten-phpdem
+# app-dataporten-phpdemo

 Demo for authenticating with OAuth through Dataporten.
-This demo requires docker as a prerequisit.
+This demo requires docker as a prerequisite.

 1 - Run docker pull